 Sand Extraction Vessel and Equipment

-The sand extraction and transportation shall be carried out by the William Fraser using a trailer suction hopper dredge, or any alternative vessell and/or extraction method approved in accordance with Condition 42 and in general accordance with the certified SEOP.
+The sand extraction and transportation shall be carried out by the William Fraser using a trailer suction hopper dredge, or any alternative vessel and/or extraction method approved in accordance with Condition 42 and in general accordance with the certified SEOP.

 No more than two weeks after the commencement of sand extraction, the Consent Holder must provide to the Council a report prepared by an independent engineering surveyor, stating the volume of sand in cubic metres that is carried by the William Fraser when loaded to the load line marked on the vessel’s hull in accordance with Maritime NZ requirements.